Skip to content

 What is idempotency and why it matters

 In Tallyfy, certain actions can trigger webhooks multiple times, and external systems might send duplicate API requests.
-Without proper idempotency handling, you could end up with duplicate records, incorrect data states, or failed operations.
+Without proper idempotency handling, you could end up with duplicate records, wrong data states, or failed operations.

 Common scenarios requiring idempotency